Friends of Ngong Road

 Dear friends,

-We learned late Friday afternoon that due to a significant escalation in the rate of COVID infections, especially in Nairobi, the President of Kenya has announced containment measures.
+We learned late Friday afternoon that due to a significant escalation in the rate of COVID infections, especially in Nairobi, the President of Kenya has announced containment measures including a lockdown.
 Nairobi county and four adjacent counties have been declared to be a “red zone” and movement into and out of this area has been prohibited as of midnight on Friday.

-Included among the measures being announced are: reimposition of the dusk-to-dawn curfew, absolutely no gatherings of groups of people for any reason, all in-person education is being suspended and all public and private sector employees are encouraged to work from home.
+Included among the measures being announced are: the reimposition of the dusk-to-dawn curfew, absolutely no gatherings of groups of people for any reason, all in-person education being suspended and all public and private sector employees encouraged to work from home.
 In other words, Nairobi is on lockdown.
-News reports from Kenya indicate that the South Africa variant, which is apparently more contagious, is the primary source of the recent surge in infections.
+News reports from Kenya indicate that the South African variant, which is apparently more contagious, is the primary source of the recent surge in infections.
 We have also heard reports that all ICU beds in Nairobi are full.
-Our team in Kenya had an emergency meeting by Zoom on Saturday to discuss key implications (see Q&A below).
+Our team in Kenya had an emergency meeting via Zoom on Saturday to discuss key implications (see Q&A below).

 We will keep you updated on the rapidly evolving situation in Kenya.
 Please be aware that if you are expecting a response to recent correspondence, this situation may slow our ability to get students to write emails in Kenya.
 This situation highlights the challenges faced as our world copes with this truly global pandemic.